andrewdavidmackenzie/flow/README.md

 algorithms in a completely new way.
 This reminded me of when I got stuck trying to write a loop in Prolog, in University.
 If you're trying to write a loop ...."you're thinking about it wrong".

+## Installing
+You can install many of the crates from crates.io, but due to unresolved issues in packaging non-source files, a total working installation cannot yet be achieved using `cargo install`.

+The workaround in the meantime is to clone the repo and build all from source (see below).

 ## Building `flow`
 For more details on how to build flow locally and contribute to it, please see [building flow](docs/developing/building.md)
 Install the dependencies with `make config`, then run `make`, which builds everything and installs the `flowc` and `flowr` and`flowrex` binaries.

+NOTE: Building of `flowstdlib` the first time will take a long time, as it is compiling many rust functions to WebAssembly.

 ## Running your first 'flow'
 With `flowc` and `flowr` installed, you can run the 'fibonacci' sample flow using: